 - Italian environmental histories and humanities

 - Cultural and historical food geographies

 Please contact me to discuss potential projects and for information concerning potential sources of funding.

-I currently teach on a number of courses:
+I am on a teaching-focussed contract and currently teach on a number of courses:

 GEOG1005 Tutorials (Level 1)